Department of Computer Sciences and Electrical Engineering

 - Computer and Information Security, Minor

-- Computer Science, Accelerated Master's degree
+- Computer Science, Accelerated Graduate Degree

 - Computer Science, B.S.